 - Reservoir of sodium hypochlorite solution to cover peak demand

-- Production and metering of ultra-pure hypochlorous acid combined with sodium hypochlorite production
+- Production and metering of high-purity hypochlorous acid combined with sodium hypochlorite production

-- Excellent service life of the diaphragm cells, thanks to constant vacuum
+- Excellent service life of the membrane cells, thanks to a constant vacuum

 - Maximum operating safety due to their design as negative pressure systems